Genesis 12:1-4a1. Now the LORD said to Abram, “Go from your country and your kindred and your father’s house to the land that I will show you.

 In that snake is represented God and Man, and through Jesus’ blood atonement is made for both Mankind and God.
 Yes, both.

 Whether God needed atonement, or our understanding of God needed atonement is up to you, the believer.
-Yet it cannot be denied that on that one good Friday 2000 years ago, atonement was made and God (or our understanding of him) and Mankind, and they were changed and redeemed in our hearts and lives like snake venom into medicine.
+Yet it cannot be denied that on that one good Friday 2000 years ago, atonement was made.
+That atonement was for God (or our understanding of him) and Mankind, and they were changed and redeemed in our hearts and lives like snake venom into medicine.